-8.2 How are trusts taxed in your jurisdiction?
+8.2 How are trusts/settlors/beneficiaries taxed in your jurisdiction?

-A trust is considered to be a "person" under subs.
-104(2) of the Act and is subject to income tax in Canada if resident in the country.
+A trust is considered to be an "individual" under subs.
+104(2) of the Act and is subject to income tax in Canada if resident or deemed resident in the country.
 The common law test for determining the residence of a trust is where its central management and control actually abides, including control over investment decisions, the administration of trust property, the responsibility for banking and financial arrangements and the power to enter into contracts on behalf of the trust (Fundy Settlement v.
 R., 2012 SCC 14).

 The disposition of assets to a Canadian inter vivos trust is often a taxable event to the contributor if the assets have accrued unrealised capital gains.
 Income that arises on assets held in an inter vivos trust is generally taxable at the maximum individual tax rate for the year; consequently the income is usually made payable to the beneficiaries and taxed in their hands.
 In addition, settlors of and contributors to inter vivos trusts may be subject to the various attribution rules in the Act, such as subs.
-75(2).
+75(2) (for trusts factually resident in Canada).

 As of January 1, 2016, testamentary trusts, like inter vivos trusts, are taxed at the maximum individual tax rates for the year.
 Exceptions apply, including limited exceptions for the first three years of an estate and for testamentary trusts established for certain disabled beneficiaries, which are taxed like individuals at graduated rates.

 Both testamentary and inter vivos trusts may also be subject to subs.
-104(4) of the Act, which deems a Canadian-resident trust to have disposed of and immediately reacquired all of its capital property upon its 21st anniversary.
+104(4) of the Act, which deems a trust to have disposed of and immediately reacquired all of its capital property upon its 21st anniversary, at fair market value.